Gears Tactics and the Ghost of DEI

 An Age-Old Enemy Stirs...

 Growing up, I hated even the idea of a god, let alone a group of people that would follow such a callous creator.
 Not only are children born sick, your loved ones suffer and then they’re taken away all too soon.
 Why would people actually worship such a being?
-Ambivalent at best, cruel at worst., is how I saw it.
+Ambivalent at best, cruel at worst, is how I saw it.
 And then they themselves could be even worse.
 Self-righteous and judgemental, always trying to get you to admit your guilt for some slight or shortfall that didn’t meet their standard.
 Oh, and tough luck if you’re born gay - sorry.
 But god doesn’t make mistakes, so you must be pretending, that’s all… it couldn’t possibly be that our book, written by humans, is wrong.

 Also, I talk to my god every day and he loves me and he protects me… how am I meant to take anything you say seriously when you believe that nonsense?
 But honestly, the worst part was the Christian movies.
 They were just propaganda of the lowest sort, stupid drivel that put preaching before story and they always suffered for it.
 Who was ever excited to watch a Christian movie?
 Nobody.